aregtech/areg-sdk/docs/wiki/03a-code-generator.md

    ```
    - Replace `<path-to-interface-document>`, `<path-to-generated-root-directory>`, and `<relative-output-path>` as appropriate.

-3. **Add Generated Files to Project**: Place the generated files in the static library project’s source directory, compile, and link them with the AREG SDK.
+3. **Add Generated Files to Project**: Place the generated files in the static library project's source directory, compile, and link them with the AREG SDK.

 4. **Implement Application Logic**: Use the generated stubs and clients to manage requests, responses, broadcasts, and other events, enabling the development of core functionality.